-I wanted a child, and when the child didn’t come, oh I lamented.
-Day and night!
+I wanted a child, and when the child didn’t come, I lamented, day and night.
 “I am like a field on which nothing grows!”
 I cried.

-At last my wish was granted, but what did I give birth to?
-It was not a human child, but a donkey.
-Then I cried in earnest.
+At last, my wish was granted, but what did I give birth to?
+Not a human child, but a donkey!
+Then I wept in earnest.
 I told my husband to throw it into the water and let the fishes devour it!

-The king simply said, “No, since God has sent him he shall be my son and heir, and after my death he will sit on the royal throne and wear a kingly crown.”
+The king said, “No, since God has sent him, he shall be my son and heir, and after my death he will sit on the royal throne and wear a kingly crown.”

 I was disgusted.
-Nonetheless, the donkey stayed with us.
+Nonetheless, we kept the donkey.
 He grew bigger, and his ears grew up high and straight.
 He had a merry disposition and he jumped around, played, and took particular pleasure in music.
 He wanted to play the lute, and so he sought out a celebrated musician.

-You know, really, I must say, he’s become quite good, and do love to have him around!
+You know, really, I must say, he’s become quite a good musician, and do love to have him around!